Petros Mantalos: AEK Athens

 On 30 July 2021, Mantalos scored with a penalty kick at the last moment of the UEFA Europa Conference League game, but AEK faced a frustrated defeat with 3–2 on penalties against FK Velež Mostar, with Sergio Araujo losing the decisive penalty for the club.
-In the three last season, starting from 2019-20 season has more than 10 assists per year.
+In the three last seasons, starting from 2019–20 season he has more than 10 assists per year.

 International career

 As a "second division" player Mantalos' international call in Greece national football team was a big surprise by Claudio Ranieri.
-On September 7, 2014 Mantalos made his international debut in a match against Romania for the European Qualifiers 2016.
+On 7 September 2014 Mantalos made his international debut in a match against Romania for the European Qualifiers 2016.

 Mantalos scored his first international goal on 7 June 2016 in Melbourne Australia, against Australia in an eventual 2–1 win.

 On 7 October 2016, he scored the second goal sealing a 2–0 home win against Cyprus for UEFA World Cup 2018 preliminary round.